aolunuga/opproject/trunk/readme_open.txt

-* Java Runtime Environment (JRE) version 5 or later
+* Java Runtime Environment (JRE) version 5 Update 7 or later

-* MySQL 5.0.27 or later, PostgreSQL 8.2
+* MySQL 5.0.34 or later or PostgreSQL 8.3